LebCit/blog-doc/views/posts/what-is-blog-doc.md

 With this in mind, I asked myself two questions :

 -   what would be the purpose of this application ?
--   how it could be useful in the sea of SSG ?
+-   how it could be useful in the sea of CMS and SSG ?

 The answer to both came by responding to a third one :